AMID Logo E-BAY Logo

 Force Majeure

-Neither party is liable for delays caused by pandemics, war, cyberattacks, or carrier labor disputes.
+Neither party is liable for delays caused by pandemics, war, cyberattacks, or labor disputes involving carriers.
 Affected parties must notify each other in writing within 48 hours of the event.

 About AMID | Contacts | Privacy & Cookies | Give $20, Get $20 | Troubleshooting | Site Map | Customer reviews